lesesalen/lesebot/README.md

 Before any of the next steps, it's important to look at the `.env.example` file and see what you need to change.
 At the very least you must get a new Discord token.
-You should follow the [discord.py setup guide][discpy-setup], and then the [discord-py-slash-command guide][discslash-setup].
+You should follow the [Discord4J setup guide][discord4j-setup].
 For the specific permissions that the bot needs, you can see the [screenshots][perms].

 **NB:** The `.env` is ignored by `git` by default so that you never accidentally expose your application secrets, so make sure it is never added to your repo.